vick-ram/nexios/docs/community/integrations/tasks.md

 ## Installation

+Install the nexios-contrib package to access background task functionality:

 ```bash
 pip install nexios-contrib
 ```

 ## Basic Usage

+Follow these steps to integrate background tasks into your Nexios application:

 ### 1. Set Up Your Application

+Initialize the task manager in your application to enable background task functionality:

 ```python
 from nexios import NexiosApp